Professional Reviews

 Block All Websites Blocks all websites except the sites you whitelisted.

 Kaspersky Safe Kids also provides access to reports about your child’s online activity, which show you what restricted websites they tried to access or what they looked up on YouTube.
-You can also quickly block or whitelist a website.
+These reports are only available on the web app — the only thing you can see in your parent app on mobile is their YouTube search history.

 Kaspersky Safe Kids Features